God’s View on Babies — Inside and Outside the Womb

 I. INTRODUCTION

-But before we go there, it is important to clarify that I intend a compassionate, pastoral tone.
-Many who read these studies do not attend the in-person Bible studies I teach to national political leaders in Washington, D.C., most every week, and are unfamiliar with my teaching style, so I am concerned that my tone may be misunderstood.
-I realize the abortion issue is a volatile subject in our culture today; it is an emotive matter, to say the least.
-And, in fact, in our sexually permissive society, millions of men have gotten women pregnant out of wedlock, and abortion has been the most convenient solution.
-Abortion has personally affected the lives of millions, but as I conclude at the end of this Bible study, there is a whole other side to this subject that is not readily apparent in the following exegetical treatise: The God who is Pro-Life offers abundant grace and forgiveness at the foot of the cross to those who have personally been involved in this matter.
-God the Father is loving, all-knowing and offers a restart — a cleansed pallet for those who come to Him in contriteness of heart and seek His redemption.
-He loves you, is gentle, and is willing to help you put the past behind.
-As the hymn writer put it, “Who can wash away my sins?
+Abortion has personally affected the lives of millions, but as I write this Bible study, another whole side to this subject is not readily apparent in the following exegetical treatise: the God Who is Pro-Life offers abundant grace and forgiveness at the foot of the cross to those who have personally been involved in this matter.
+God the Father is loving and all-knowing, and He offers a restart—a cleansing for those who come to Him in contriteness of heart and seek His redemption.
+God loves you, He is gentle, and He is willing to help you put the past behind.
+As the hymn writer put it, “What can wash away my sins?
 Nothing but the blood of Jesus.”
 Again, I believe these biblical truths are just as important to contemplate before we study what follows.

 II.
 MAN IS MADE IN THE IMAGE OF GOD

 The Pro-Life argument begins with Imago Dei (lit.
-“Image of God”), which is the theological doctrine asserting the inherent value of all mankind being created in the image of God: Inherent value, independent of utility or function.
+“Image of God”), which is the theological doctrine asserting the inherent value of all mankind being created in the image of God: inherent value, independent of utility or function.
 The Pro-Life position is rooted in this concept.
 Why?
 If life has no intrinsic value, then why is it worth protecting?
 Is man’s value equal to that of a dairy cow, which is primarily sustained to serve an economic, utilitarian function to others in society?

 Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”

-Mankind, in turn, is commanded to reciprocate by loving God and his fellow man: Mark 12:31 states the second of the two great commands:
+Mankind, in turn, is commanded to reciprocate by loving God and his fellow man.
+Mark 12:31 states the second of the two great commands:

-“The second is this, ‘You shall love your neighbor as yourself.’
-There is no other commandment greater than these.”
+The second is this, “You shall love your neighbor as yourself.”
+There is no other commandment greater than these.

 III.
 LIFE BEGINS AT CONCEPTION